gmacario/easy-build/build-yocto-genivi/README.md

 Several options are possible here.

-### Using the build.sh script (quick)

-The following script will create the Docker image starting from the description inside the `Dockerfile`

-    ./build.sh

 ### Pulling Docker image from index.docker.io and running it

+The most recent builds of the build-yocto-genivi project are published on [Docker Hub](https://hub.docker.com/):

     docker pull gmacario/build-yocto-genivi

+### Using the build.sh script

+Alternatively you may do a local rebuild of your Docker image following to the instructions inside the `Dockerfile`.
+You may do so through the following command

+    ./build.sh

 ### Creating Docker image from Dockerfile and running it

 This is basically what the `build.sh` script does, but you may customize the Docker image or add other configuration options (please consult `man docker` for details)